MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/backup/backup-limitations.md

     - m365initiative-syntex
 ms.localizationpriority:  medium
 ROBOTS: NOINDEX, NOFOLLOW
-description: Learn about limitations in Microsoft 365 Backup.
+description: Learn about preview limitations in Microsoft 365 Backup.
 ---

-# Public preview limitations in Microsoft 365 Backup (Preview)
+# Preview limitations in Microsoft 365 Backup (Preview)

 > [!NOTE]
-> This feature is currently in public preview and subject to change.
+> This feature is currently in preview and subject to change.

 ## Feature limitations

-The constraints and limitations outlined in this article are temporary for the public preview and will be resolved either by general availability or shortly after, unless stated otherwise.
+The constraints and limitations outlined in this article are temporary for the preview and will be resolved either by general availability or shortly after, unless stated otherwise.

 ### Performance